RarelyCharlie/rarelycharlie.github.io/_howto/leave.md

 ### Permanently deactivating your account

 To deactivate your account more permanently, so that you cannot ever reactivate it, first change your e-mail address and password to random strings that you will not be able to remember.

-Here's a random e-mail address and password that you can copy and paste:

-{% include rand-cred.html %}
+If it helps, you can easily find tools on the Internet that generate random strings.

 After randomizing your e-mail address and password, save the changes.
 Then deactivate your account as described above.